 - identify sources of pain or swelling in your testicles

 - detect for and evaluate varicoceles, which are varicose veins within the scrotum

 - find the location of an undescended testicle

-For proper examination, the scrotum must be slightly raised.
-The technician may use a towel underneath the scrotum to keep it elevated.
-Or, wide strips of tape may be placed across your thighs under the scrotum.
+Afterward, you’ll lie on your back with your legs spread.
+The ultrasound technician may place a towel underneath your scrotum to keep it elevated.
+They may place wide strips of tape across your thighs and under your scrotum to elevate your scrotum.

-You will have to lie completely still during the procedure.
+You’ll need to lie completely still during the procedure.

 The technician will apply a warm, water-based gel to your testicles.
 This gel will allow the transducer to glide over your body.
 It also facilitates the conduction of the sound waves.

 The technician will glide the transducer around your scrotum, moving back and forth.
 You may feel pressure as the technician pushes it firmly against your body.
 You may feel discomfort if there’s pressure on an area where you have tenderness due to an abnormality.

 The technician will position the transducer against your body from different angles.

 The technician will wipe the gel off your body after the procedure.